-RECYCLE: Milk cartons, juice boxes, soup, broth and wine cartons, etc. Rinse and throw lids away.
+RECYCLE: Milk cartons, juice boxes, soup, broth and wine cartons, etc. Rinse and throw lids away (these are sorted as paper not as plastic).
 Please remove plastic bags from inside wine box and place the plastic bag in the garbage.

 DO NOT RECYCLE: Foil juice pouches, plastic lined coffee cups, paper ice cream tubs, and paper or expanded polystyrene foam (StyrofoamTM) egg cartons.

 RECYCLE: Pasta sauce, pickle, salsa, and mason jars; soda, water, beer, wine, salad dressing, vegetable and/or olive oil bottles, etc.

 DO NOT RECYCLE: Glass that does not contain a product when purchased that may contain strengthening additives or chemicals.
 If you cannot donate these items, place them in the garbage.